anishak520/Project1/README.md

 In conclusion, the comparison between Graphs A and B underscores the disparities in access to food stores based on poverty rates.
 It emphasizes the need for targeted interventions to address food insecurity in economically distressed areas, where challenges in growth and development of food stores are more pronounced.

 ## Question 3: Who is affected?
 When tackling the question of who is affected, we explored the demographics of the five counties with the highest poverty rate and the lowest poverty rate across Georgia.
-Based on the charts we created, it is clear the County's with the lowest poverty rate are predimently white.
-While, the County's with the highest poverty have signficantly more diversity among black and hispanic demographics.
+Based on the data we analyzed, it is clear the County's with the lowest poverty rate are predimently white.
+While, the County's with the highest poverty rate have signficantly more diversity among black and hispanic demographics.

 ## Question 4: How do these variables affect diabetes rates?
-When analyzing how the poverty rate affects the diabetes rate across Georgia, we determined there to be a r-squared value to be .15.
+When analyzing how poverty rate affects the diabetes rate across Georgia, we determined there to be a r-squared value of .15.
 Then, when comparing The adult diabetes rate and the median household income we determind there to be a r-squared value of .2.
 While these r-values do not indicate significant statistical significance, you can see the slope of the correlation to be trending in the direction of our hypothesis.
+While there is not irrefutable evidence to suggest the lack of access to food in county's with higher poverty rates

 ##Acknowledgments
 This project was completed as part of [Data Analytics and Visualization Bootcamp/Analysis of Food Access and Poverty Rates in GA].